marco-vrinssen/QuickAuction/README.md

 # Auction Andy

-World of Warcraft Retail addon with quality-of-life features for the auction house.
+World of Warcraft addon with quality-of-life features for the auction house.

 ## Features

-- **Spacebar Posting** - Press spacebar to quickly post auctions without clicking the button
+- Posts auctions with spacebar press
-- **Favorites Sync** - Syncs auction house favorites across all characters on your account
+- Syncs favorites across all characters
-- **Expansion Filter** - Automatically checks "Current Expansion Only" filter on searches
+- Auto-enables current expansion filter on auction house and crafting order searches

-## Compatibility

-- **Interface Version**: 11.2.0 (The War Within)
-- **Game Version**: World of Warcraft Retail